gpuett/event-planner/README.md

 ### Setup/Installation
 * Clone this repository
-* Open the project in IDEA ofyour choosing
+* Open the project in IDEA of your choosing
 * Run App.java

 ## Technologies Used